 This minor helps business and non-business majors launch successful new ventures.
-For business majors, the minor consists of a minimum of 15 credits and four courses including ENT 3010, MKT 4600, ENT 4400, and either ENT 3050, MGT 4540, or ENT 4900.
+For business majors, the minor consists of a minimum of 15 credits including two required courses ENT 3010, ENT 4400, and two elective courses including either ENT 3050, MKT 4400, MKT 4600, MGT 4540, ORG 4310 or ENT 4900.
 For non-business majors, the minor consists of a minimum of 23 credits and six courses.
 This includes ENT 2010 and ENT 2020 to help prepare the non-business major for the rest of the program.
-A minimum grade of 2.0 must be earned in each course and in the prerequisites for each course.
+A minimum grade of C must be earned in each course and in the prerequisites for each course.
 This minor is open to all students.